Student Finance – the basics

-How will you pay back the loan?
+How will you pay back the finance?

-You do not have to pay back any of your loan, until you are earning over £27,295 per annum.
+You do not have to pay back any of your finance, until you are earning over £27,295 per annum.
 Repayments are set at 9% of your income over and above the minimum of £27,295 per annum.
 For example:

 You earn £32,000 per annum.
 The amount above the minimum allowable earnings of £27,295 is £4,705.
 The amount to pay back on your loan is 9% of £4,705 which is £423.45 over the year or £35.29 per month (If you are fully employed and paid via a PAYE system then it will be taken at source).
 You will be charged interest while you complete your course and until the following April after leaving your course.
 After which, interest is linked to your earnings.
 Repayments will stop if you fall below the allowable earnings threshold of £27,295.

 While Course Detective cannot give you any financial advice, they can help you find the right course for you, and they can point you to the right place for assistance with financing that course.
 Get started today!

 Business & Management

 BA (Hons) Global Business (Business Management) with Foundation Year

 BA (Hons) Business and Enterprise with Foundation Year